filecoin-project/specs/definitions.md

 #### Round

-A round refers to the period over which a new leader election occurs and a block is generated if a leader is found.
-Typically this means a new block will be mined at every round, though some rounds may see 0 or multiple blocks generated.
+A round refers to the period over which a new leader election occurs.
+Typically, an election will find a single leader.
+If a single leader is found, a single block is generated.
+If multiple leaders are found, multiple blocks are generated.
+If no leader is found, no block is generated.

 #### SEAL/UNSEAL